willfindlay/3005-vm-guide/README.md

 Now we need to install some other packages before we are ready to get going.

 <pre>
-sudo yum install make autoconf automake
+sudo yum install make autoconf automake readline-devel
 </pre>

 **Let's build rlwrap!**